Rob Corless, Editor-in-Chief Maple Transactions

 The Wikipedia entry on Bohemian Matrices

-An example Jupyter notebook linking to a Maple kernel.
-The Bohemian Calendar 2023 is out!
-(Many images produced by the code from the book above) Licensed under CC-by-SA 4.0.
-See bohemianmatrices.com for more information about Bohemian matrices.
+The Computational Discovery on Jupyter Calendar 2024 is out!
+(Many images produced by the code from the book above)

 Research Interests